-Business Plan Writing: Company Description
+Business Plan Writing: Company Overview

 When you’re developing your business plan, you may find that describing your company isn’t as easy as it sounds.
 A quality description requires you to think very deeply about what your company is, and where you’d like it to go in the future.